rossta/lionel_richie/README.md

 LionelRichie is a script for exporting Trello data to Google Docs.

-This gem is in its very early stages so its probably not useful to you yet.

 ![Trello?
 Is it me you're looking for?](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcRmSbZ56riC_raK-rR4HiV4YKjvXTTUQy4_GCpPAYqdSkCz3RhO)

 ## Installation